Women's Health Services

 Family Planning, Birth Control and Pregnancy Testing

-Before we can offer you obstetrical care, we can first offer you family planning services.
-This may include various methods of birth control, other supplies, pregnancy tests in our onsite lab, emergency contraception, guidance, and information.
+Your family planning services may include various methods of birth control, other supplies, pregnancy tests in our onsite lab, emergency contraception, guidance, and information.
 Family planning can reduce the chances of unforeseen health complications, financial struggles, and space limitations.
 We believe that all families are beautiful and worthy of the highest level of quality care, so that’s what we aim to offer to each of our patients.

 Managing menopause-related symptoms can be challenging, as they can begin up to several years before you really enter into menopause.
 Common symptoms include irregular periods, hot flashes or chills, vaginal dryness, night sweats, mood changes, weight gain, and difficulty sleeping.
 The good news is that menopause symptoms can be effectively managed, reducing their potential for disruption, with a little bit of help from your primary care provider.